ENSL-Modding/CompMod/docs/full_changelog.md

 * ARCs
     * Health
         * Health lowered to 2200/400 from 2600/400

+* Munitions
+    * Research cost increased to 35 tres from 25 tres
+    * Research time increased to 90 seconds from 45 seconds
+    * Research moved to Armory, guns can be purchased from Armory after researching

 * Structures
     * Advanced Armory
         * Health lowered to 2000/200 from 3000/200